otre99/SimplyLMDBForCV/readme.md

   :
 ```

-In this case, the numbers represent the coordinates of the objects and the category: `x1 y1 w1 h1 label1 x2 y2 w2 h2 label2 ...`
+In this case, the numbers represent the coordinates of the objects and the category: `x1 y1 w1 h1 label1 x2 y2 w2 h2 label2 ...`, but you can use whatever structure you want!.

 ## How to use?